ebrito88/logwhisperer/README.md

 ---

-## 🤝 Contributing
+## Support

+If LogWhisperer saves you time or headaches, consider [sponsoring me on GitHub](https://github.com/sponsors/binary-knight) to support future development.

-Buy me a coffee if this is helpful! https://buymeacoffee.com/binaryknight
+or buy me a coffee! https://buymeacoffee.com/binaryknight

+---

+## Contributing

 Pull requests, ideas, and feedback are welcome.
 If you're using LogWhisperer in production or want to contribute features, feel free to open an issue or fork the project.